 Learn how Ontario will keep children, parents and staff safe

-EarlyON Child and Family Centres remain closed as part of provincially mandated actions to help curb the spread of COVID-19.
-Families are invited to participate in virtual programming offered by their local EarlyON Child and Family Centres on Facebook.
+EarlyON Child and Family Centres remain closed to help curb the spread of COVID-19.
+Families are invited to participate in virtual programming offered by the centres on Facebook.

 As part of the enhanced health and safety measures for reopening, licensees are required to: